yiisoft/yii2/docs/guide/db-dao.md

 > Note: SQLite only supports two isolation levels, so you can only use `READ UNCOMMITTED` and `SERIALIZABLE`.
 Usage of other levels will result in an exception being thrown.

-> Note: PostgreSQL does not allow setting the isolation level before the transaction starts so you can not specify the isolation level directly when starting the transaction.
-You have to call [[yii\db\Transaction::setIsolationLevel()]] in this case after the transaction has started.

 [isolation levels]: https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Isolation_levels